luaymatalka/movie-industry---exploratory-data-analysis/README.md

     ├── README.md                  <- The project layout (this file)
     ├── zippedData                 <- This is where the project data is located │
-    ├── student.ipynb              <- This is the main notebook
+    ├── student.ipynb              <- This is the main notebook (contains the python code) │
-    │
     ├── reports                    <- Reports and presentations
     │   └── presentation.pdf       <- Non-technical presentation